Seriously good oatmeal cookie recipe

 Cream together:

 1 c. butter (don’t use shortening—it makes all the difference in the world!
-And for even more amazing flavor, brown the butter first)
+And for even more amazing flavor, brown the butter first.
+If you want to make this vegan, use coconut oil and a vegan flax or chia egg in place of the egg below.)

 1/2 c. white sugar